 WHO IS HELY AND HOW CAN YOU CONTACT US?

 Hely wants to make shared mobility easier and more accessible.
-By offering various vehicles of multiple mobility suppliers in one app, the user experiences more flexibility.
+By offering various vehicles in one app, the user experiences more flexibility.
 This way sharing becomes smarter and more fun!

 The party responsible for the processing of your personal data is Mobility Solutions and Services B.V., acting under the name Hely, a company having its address at Stationsplein 19A, 3818 LE Amersfoort.
 Hely is registered with the Chamber of Commerce under number 71891463.

 All questions regarding the processing of personal data by Hely can be addressed to firstname.lastname@example.org.
 If you have any questions about or wishes in connection to your personal data, you may also contact our data protection officer: email@example.com.

 Below is an overview of the purposes for which Hely processes your personal data.
 In this overview, Hely indicates the personal data Hely uses for a specific purpose, what the legal basis is for processing these data, and how long Hely stores the data.
 To keep things organised, we have grouped everything by type or data stream.

 You can make use of the Hely service when there is a Hely Hub in your neighbourhood.
 When you provide Hely your zip code, house number, email address and phone number, or when your employer provides this information on your behalf, Hely uses it to see whether there is a Hely Hub in your neighbourhood and to inform you about that.
 Some Hely Hubs are only available to specific zip codes or companies.
 When there is a Hely Hub in your neighbourhood, Hely uses your contact details to send you an invitation to complete your registration.
 Hely processes these personal data in order to take steps at your request prior to entering into a contract (Article 6.1(b) GDPR).